By default, apply a NaN-aware Gaussian filter independently to the real

 spectral_vector (array_like, optional) – Spectral vector.

-For example, phasor coordinates, PCA projected phasor coordinates,
+For example, phasor coordinates, PCA-projected phasor coordinates,

 or Chebyshev coefficients.